Glow-worm Boiler Troubleshooting [Common Faults and Fixes]

-Hey, need someone to help fix the fault with your Glow-Worm boiler?
+Do you need someone to help fix your boiler problems?
 You can find an engineer to offer a quote here.

 Alternatively, you can get a fixed price online for a new boiler using Heatable’s 90-second quote form.

-One of the most common issues we find with Glow-Worm boilers is with the Flexicom CX range.
-In particular, the Flexicom CX 24 and Flexicom CX 30.
+One of the most common problems occurs with Glow-worm boilers from the Flexicom CX range.
+In particular, this affects the Flexicom CX 24 and Flexicom CX 30 models.

-If you’re happy that you do have power to the PCB, that’s good news.
-The PCB is extremely expensive to fix and in many cases, a new boiler is really the only option.
+If you’re satisfied that there’s no PCB connection fault, that’s good news.
+The PCB is extremely expensive to fix, and in many cases, a new boiler is really the only option.

 Now, it’s likely that the gas valve (this regulates the flow of gas to the boiler) is the issue.
 Sometimes, they can be fixed.
 Honestly?
-It’s really not worth spending time (and paying an engineer) to try and fix it.
+It’s really not worth spending time (and paying a Gas Safe boiler engineer) to try and fix it.

-Assuming the PCB is fine, the quick and easy fix for the F14 fault code is to have a Gas Safe engineer come out and replace the gas valve.
+Assuming the PCB is fine, the quick and easy fix for the F14 error code is to have a Gas Safe engineer come out and replace the gas valve.

-With repairs like this, you’ll want a general boiler health check.
-It doesn’t make sense to invest hundreds of pounds in a deteriorating boiler, when you can get one fitted from companies like Heatable and pay less than £20 per month; up to 10-years warranty will be included.
+With repairs like this, you’ll also want a general boiler health check.
+It doesn’t make sense to invest hundreds of pounds in a deteriorating boiler, when companies like Heatable can get one fitted for you for less than £20 per month with a warranty of up to 10 years.

-Like the F14 fault code, we find the F1, F3 and F4 is common on the Glow-Worm Flexicom CX 24 and 30.
-This isn’t usually as simple as the F14, as a lot of the time, all codes will show all at once and this doesn’t help an engineer to determine the exact problem.
+Like the F14 fault code, we find the F1, F3 and F4 are common on the Glow-worm Flexicom CX 24 and 30.
+These fault codes aren’t simple as the F14, as a lot of the time, all codes will show all at once and this doesn’t help an engineer to determine the exact problem.